 Whether your dog is a banned type depends on what it looks like, rather than its breed or name.
 For example, if your dog matches many of the characteristics of a Pit Bull Terrier, it may be a banned type.

 Changes to dangerous dogs law

-The amended Dangerous Dogs Act came into effect in England and Wales on 13 May 2014.
-This law applies to all dog owners no matter what size or breed.
+The amended Dangerous Dogs Act applies to all dog owners, no matter what size or breed.

 Whilst owners need to be fully aware of all the changes, the biggest difference from now on is the Act also covers incidents on private property in addition to public spaces.
-This includes your own house and both front and back gardens.
-In addition, it will now be an offence for your dog to attack an assistance dog (Guide Dog, Hearing Dog etc.)
+This includes your home, front and back gardens.
+In addition, it is an offence for your dog to attack an assistance dog, such as a guide dog or hearing dog etc.